mmbman/Katagiri/1984-01-11-Blue-Cliff-Record-Case-51-Talk-1.md

 > The monk said, “He said nothing; ...”

 Still these monks didn’t understand exactly.
-Even though they believed that Hsueh Feng might accept these two monks’ spiritual career, still there was something vague.
-That’s why they wanted to make sure of whether it was true or not.
+Even though they believed that Hsueh Feng might accept these two monks’ spiritual career, still there was something vague, that’s why they wanted to make sure of whether it was true or not.
 So, the monk said, “He said nothing; ...”

 > “... he lowered his head and went back inside the hut.”

 So, that means, anyway, the two monks really wanted to say something real they believed to Yen T’ou; that’s why they repeated the same situation.
 [But] T’ou understood pretty well why Hsueh Feng lowered his head and went back.
-Because, “What is it?” is not mainly question mark “What is it?”
+Because, “What is it?” is not merely question mark “what is it?”
 “What is it” in Buddhism is always pointing out real reality, real truth.
 Philosophically, we say *emptiness*.
-In other words, “What is it?” is an implication of the real word, which has no particular root, so-called emptiness.
+In other words, “what is it” is [the] implication of the real word, which has no particular root; so-called emptiness.
 That is Hsueh Feng’s words, “What is it?”

-The two monks also said the same thing, but I don’t know how much they understood this one, because according to Yen T’ou statement in the next lines, the two monks seemed not to understand what it meant:
+The two monks also said the same thing, but I don’t know how much they understood this, because according to Yen T’ou’s statement in the next lines, the two monks seemed not to understand what it meant:

 > T’ou said, “Alas!
 It’s too bad I didn’t tell him the last word before; if I had told him, no one on earth could cope with old Hsueh.”

-“It’s too bad I didn’t tell him the last word before”: this is a really important point in this case. *The last word*: unfortunately Yen T’ou didn’t tell him the last word.
-That *last word* is completely beyond the word, before word and after word. *The last word* means, “What is it?”
+“It’s too bad I didn’t tell him the last word before”: this is a really important point in this case. *The last word*; unfortunately Yen T’ou didn’t tell him the last word.
+That *last word* is completely beyond the word, [beyond] before word and after word. *The last word* means, “What is it?”
 This is the last word.

 Even if you understand the truth, understanding of the truth is not the last word.
 Experience of the truth is not the last word.
 The last word is the truth itself.

 For instance, no matter how long you say “fire” with your mouth, it is not the last word in order to understand what the fire is.
-Because, the word is word.
+Because, the word is a word.
 So the last word of fire is “What is it?”
 “What is it.”
-The last word of fire is fire itself.
-Anyway, fire itself.
+The last word of fire is the fire itself.

 So, no matter how long you emphasize that you have a great career of experiencing the truth, or enlightenment, or ultimate truth – through zazen, through Buddhist practice, or through other religious experience and practice – it is not the last word.
 The last word is exactly “What is it?”
 “What is it?”

 So that’s why Yen T’ou said here, “Alas, it’s too bad I didn’t tell him the last word before.”
 The last word is always there.
-Regardless of whether the world was born, or in the beginning of the word, or end of the word, or after or before the word, always there is the last word.
+Regardless of whether the world was born, or in the beginning of the world, or end of the world, or after or before the word, always there is the last word.

 So, anyway, Yen T’ou says, “Alas!
 It’s too bad I didn’t tell him the last word before; if I had told him, no one on earth could cope with old Hsueh.”

 Well, if you can tell the last word to somebody – that’s great.
 That’s great.
-In Sōtō Zen, it is called *dharma transmission*.
-Dharma transmission is really the last word we have to tell.
+Well, in Sōtō Zen, it is called *dharma transmission*.
+Dharma transmission is really the last word.
+We have to tell [it].

-Well, plainly speaking, *the last word* for usual people is that it is the great sublimity of human life you have to transmit to next generations.
-It is not a teaching; it is not words.
+Well, plainly speaking, *the last word* for usual people is the great sublimity of human life you have to transmit to the next generation.
+It is not teaching; it is not words.
 It is not something you have to give to somebody who doesn’t have it.
 Everyone has it.
-To *transmit* something is to take it out from individual, whom have this too, anyway, important thing.
-So, zazen gives you anything, but zazen helps you to realize the buddha-nature, zazen doesn’t give you the buddha-nature.
+To *transmit* something is... to take it out from [the] individual, from who has this truth [or] important thing.
+So, zazen gives you anything.
+But zazen helps you to realize the buddha-nature, zazen doesn’t give you the buddha-nature.
 Well, zazen gives anything to you.
 But zazen [...] helps you to realize what you have, how sublime your life is.
 That is the meaning of zazen.

 So, if you can realize how sublime your life is, that realization is supremely important.
 Nobody touches it.
-You alone know it.
-Clearly, very clearly.
+You alone know it – clearly, very clearly.
 That is called, practically speaking, *spiritual security*.
-Usually [we’d use] “faith.”
+Well usually [we’d use] “faith.”

 So, that’s why here it says, “If I had told him, no one on earth could cope with old Hsueh.”